 We observed marked variations in the sedimentation record of the polygon.
-The grain-size data indicate that various sources contributed to the minerogenic input in Subunit 1.1 and that the influence of riverine flooding was low, which is supported by the relatively high TOC values and TOC/TN ratios.
-The vegetation was dominated by Drepan-ocladus cossonii which was found by Peterson and Billings (1980) to be characteristic of wet environments; de Klerk et al. (2011),also found only sparse distributions of this species on dry rims.
+Previous studies have shown that sediment cores from the thawed layer of polygons in arctic landscapes provide useful archives for palaeoenvironmental studies (Ellis and Rochefort, 2004; De Klerk et al., 2011).
+The grainsize data indicate that various sources contributed to the minerogenic input in Subunit 1.1 and that the influence of riverine flooding was low, which is supported by the relatively high TOC values and TOC / TN ratios.
+The vegetation was dominated by Drepanocladus cossonii, which was found by Peterson and Billings (1980) to be characteristic of wet environments; de Klerk et al. (2011), also found only sparse distributions of this species on dry rims.
 Thus the present-day polygon centre was a wet depression, even during the earliest recorded phase of development of the polygon.
-The diatom assemblage is dominated by epiphytes, and epiphytes that are specialized on moss require a particularly long ice-free period for their development (Moser et al., 2000) providing an indication that favourable growing conditions must have existed.
-According to Palagushkina et al. (2012), the presence of Tabellaria flocculosa indicates stable, slightly acidic, environmental conditions.
-The lower part of Subunit 1.1 was characterized by a relatively low water level and the upper part by a relatively high pH.
+The diatom assemblage is dominated by epiphytes, and epiphytes that are specialized on moss require a particularly long ice-free period for their development (Moser et al., 2000), providing an indication that favourable growing conditions must have existed.
+According to Palagushkina et al. (2012), the presence of Tabellaria flocculosa indicates stable, slightly acidic environmental conditions.
+The lower part of Subunit 1.1 was characterized by a relatively low water level, and the upper part by a relatively high pH.
 Relatively warm conditions during that period can be inferred from the high abundances of Alnus fruticosa-type.